murphyc3/Cs-361-Microservice/README.md

-# Cs-361-Microservice
-## Spotify Playlist Creator
+# Spotify Playlist Creator Microservice

-Note thae the user **must connect to OSU VPN** in order to navigate to the URL to user the microservice.
+Note that the user **must connect to OSU VPN** in order to navigate to the URL to user the microservice.

 ### How To Request Data
 As stated above, make sure you are connected to the VPN.